progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Git transport over HTTP is often referred to as the dumb protocol because it requires no Git-specific code on the server side during the transport process.
 The fetch process is a series of GET requests, where the client can assume the layout of the Git repository on the server.
 Let’s follow the `http-fetch` process for the simplegit library:-->

 Gits HTTP Transfer Protokoll wird oft auch als „dummes“ Protokoll bezeichnet, weil es auf der Server Seite keinen Git-spezifischen Code benötigt.
-Der `fetch` Prozeß besteht aus einer Reihe von GET Requests, für die der Client Vorannahmen über das Layout des Git Repositories auf dem Server machen kann.
-Schauen wir uns den `http-fetch` Prozeß der `simplegit` Bibliothek an:
+Der `fetch` Prozess besteht aus einer Reihe von GET Requests, für die der Client Vorannahmen über das Layout des Git Repositories auf dem Server machen kann.
+Schauen wir uns den `http-fetch` Prozess der `simplegit` Bibliothek an:

 	$ git clone http://github.com/schacon/simplegit-progit.git

 <!--The first thing this command does is pull down the `info/refs` file.
 This file is written by the `update-server-info` command, which is why you need to enable that as a `post-receive` hook in order for the HTTP transport to work properly:-->

 Der Befehl lädt zunächst die `info/refs` Datei herunter.
-Diese Datei wird vom `update-server-info` Befehl geschrieben, den man als einen `post-receive` Hook einrichten muß, damit das HTTP Protokoll richtig funktionieren kann.
+Diese Datei wird vom `update-server-info` Befehl geschrieben, den man als einen `post-receive` Hook einrichten muss, damit das HTTP Protokoll richtig funktionieren kann.

 	=> GET info/refs
 	ca82a6dff817ec66f44342007202690a93763949     refs/heads/master

 <!--Now you have a list of the remote references and SHAs.
 Next, you look for what the HEAD reference is so you know what to check out when you’re finished:-->

 Jetzt hat man eine Liste aller Referenzen und SHAs in diesem Repository.
-Als nächstes schaut man die HEAD Referenz nach, um zu wissen, was ausgecheckt werden muß:
+Als nächstes schaut man die HEAD Referenz nach, um zu wissen, was ausgecheckt werden muss:

 	=> GET HEAD
 	ref: refs/heads/master

 <!--You need to check out the `master` branch when you’ve completed the process.-->

-D.h., wenn wir mit dem Prozeß fertig sind, wir müssen den `master` Branch auschecken.
+D.h., wenn wir mit dem Prozess fertig sind, wir müssen den `master` Branch auschecken.

 <!--At this point, you’re ready to start the walking process.
 Because your starting point is the `ca82a6` commit object you saw in the `info/refs` file, you start by fetching that:-->